The Ontario Human Rights Commission has put together a excellent policy guidebook a number of years ago.

 When receiving goods, services and using facilities (section 1).
 “Services” is a broad category and can include privately or publicly owned or operated services including insurance, schools, restaurants, policing, health care, shopping malls, etc.

 That’s another thing about services.
-It is quite a broad category and it does cover news websites, chat rooms and published materials.
+It is quite a broad category.

 Organizations are liable for any discrimination and harassment that happens.
 They are also liable for not accommodating a trans person’s needs unless it would cause undue hardship.
 They must deal with complaints, take steps to prevent problems and provide a safe, welcoming environment for trans people.